BoThomas/churchtools-extensions/extensions/translator/docs/What we have and what we want to add.md

 ## Next TODOs

-- use the way test mode is displaying things optionally for the presentation window as well so the operator can see what is captured in original tone and in the translated languages. this should also work for test presentation with the lorem ipsum in the same way.
+- use the way test mode is displaying things optionally for the presentation window as well so the operator can see what is captured in original tone and in the translated languages. this should also work for test presentation with the lorem ipsum in the same way. it should be a checkbox next to "show input langauge" saying "operator preview" or similar. we need to find a good name for that thing as "test mode" or "test output display" is off now, as we dont use it only for testing anymore (we use it for testing and for real presentations if the operator wants to see the original input as well).
+- keep track of opened/closed fieldsets in the tranlsate tab in local stprage and apply it on entering that tab again (even after page reload)

 ## Finished TODOs in current branch